TrueSparrowSystems/slackmin/README.md

 );
 ```

-### Slackmin Middlewares
+### Slackmin Middlewares Description

-Following are the middlewares that are exposed individually from slackmin.
+Following are the middlewares that are exposed individually from Slackmin.
 If you plan to use all middlewares, please follow the sequence mentioned above.

 ```javascript
 const {